barel-meir/ftp/README.md

 * the artifacts folder name to save the files in.

 the server supports the following REST actions:
-* GET /list : returns a list of all the files that are saved in the db.
+* GET /list : returns a list of all the files meta data (name and size) that are saved in the db.
 ```
 example:
 curl -X 'GET' \